The Raptor Hand by e-NABLE

 2 objects 43 Followers

-Joined about 10 years ago Global
+Joined over 10 years ago Global

 e-NABLE is a global volunteer assistive technology network built on an infrastructure of electronic communications, 3D printing and good will.
 Its community of 1500+ designers, technologists, and researchers seeks to bring inexpensive 3D-printed pro...